heaveless/basic-login/server/README.md

 ## Run scripts

-*Note that the FLASK_APP environment variable must be set according to the Flask documentation for this command to work.*
+*Note that the <kbd>FLASK_APP</kbd> environment variable must be set according to the Flask documentation for this command to work.*

 ```sh
 export FLASK_APP=main.py